alegraio/omnipay-payu/README.md

 ## Basic Usage

-- We have to  download /examples folder.
+- You have to  download /examples folder.
-- We have to  composer install:
+- You have to  composer install:
 ```bash
 composer install
 ```

 **Purchase Example**
-- we can check purchase.php file  in /examples folder.
+- You can check purchase.php file  in /examples folder.

 ```php
 <?php